leomichalski/drone-delivery/README.md

 cd drone-delivery/vision

 # run the computer vision related code
-python3 main.py --webstream-video --detect-aruco --using-ros --using-gazebo
+python3 main.py --stream-video-to-app --detect-aruco --using-ros --using-gazebo

 # for more info on how to run the computer vision code, run
 python3 main.py --help